AddonAve/AutoMeds/README.md

 **Version 1.8.0**
 1. Uses a configurable priority list that handles one debuff at a time
-2. 	- Send commands to other characters that are running the addon
+2. Send commands to all characters that are running the addon
 		- Command: //ameds all [command]
 3. Target lists will auto save in a separate file per character
 4. Item attempts are only counted when the item actually fires successfully